 If you have GERD, these solutions may offer only temporary relief.
 Your doctor may recommend prescription medications to control your symptoms.

-Surgery may sometimes be recommended if your GERD is caused by structural damage to your esophagus.
-The sphincter that closes the bottom of the esophagus may need to be repaired.
-Surgery can also be used to scar the esophagus so that it no longer feels pain.
+Surgery may sometimes be recommended if your GERD is caused by a structural abnormality in your esophagus.
+The sphincter that closes the bottom of your esophagus may need to be repaired.

 If you’re having symptoms of acid reflux on a regular basis, you may want to make an appointment to see your physician.
 They can properly diagnose and treat gastroesophageal reflux or other GI problems.